 The cycle lifetime of batteries, measured in energy throughput throughout their life until they reach 80% of the original charge capacity, is highly dependent on several conditions, including the charge and discharge rates, the depth of discharge, and temperature.
 NMC cells have good cycle life performance (Miao et al., 2019), exceeding 2,000 cycles at 80% charge capacity retention (Preger et al., 2020).
 Most manufacturers of electric heavy-duty vehicles, including Daimler (Mercedes-Benz, 2020), MAN (MAN Truck & Bus, 2020), Volvo (Volvo Trucks, 2019), Renault (Renault Trucks, 2020), and E-Force (E-Force AG, 2019), use NMC cells in some vehicles in their portfolio.
 The cost of NMC cells is dependent on the cell compositions, mainly driven by the high cost of Cobalt.
-Wentker et al. (2019) report NMC cell cost to be between 70 \$/kWh and 90 \$/kWh depending on the composition.
+Wentker et al. (2019) report NMC cell cost to be between 70 \$/kWh and 90 \$/ kWh depending on the composition.

 Another nickel-rich Li-ion cathode chemistry, lithium nickel cobalt aluminum oxide (NCA), shares similarities with NMC cells in terms of energy density and durability, although with a slight cost disadvantage compared to NMC.
 Cells with NCA chemistry have typical energy densities above 200 Wh/kg and, like NMC cells, are expected to reach 300 Wh/kg in the coming years (Ding et al., 2019).
 To date, Tesla is the only vehicle manufacturer employing NCA cells for its batteries.
 However, to-date it has not been made public whether Tesla intends to use the same battery chemistry for its upcoming electric tractor-trailer Tesla Semi, or if it will employ instead NMC cells.
 Typical NCA cells cost are comparable to NMC cells at 70 \$/kWh-80 \$/kWh (Wentker et al., 2019).
-It is worth mentioning that all the considered battery chemistries witness a similar pack-to-cell cost ratio of 2.4-2.6 cell (Preger et al., 2020).
+It is worth mentioning that all the considered battery chemistries witness a similar pack-to-cell cost ratio of 2.4-2.6

+Lithium iron phosphate (LFP) is another widely used Li-ion cathode chemistry for electric vehicles.
+Batteries containing LFP chemistry offer a lower energy density than NMC and NCA chemistries but offer a higher cycle life exceeding 2,500 cycles compared to approximately 1,000-1,500 cycles for the NCA and 2000 cycles for the NMC battery cell (Preger et al., 2020).
 The higher durability of LFP battery cells enable charge and discharge rates 30% higher than NMC and NCA battery cells (Battery University, 2021), and LFP batteries have significant cost advantage due to their lack of cobalt (Wentker et al., 2019).
 While LFP batteries have lower energy density at the cell level, they require a less complex integration into packs thanks to their higher resistance to thermal runaway.
 This in turn increases the gravimetric cell-to-pack ratio (GCTPR) of LFP batteries to 80%-90%, compared to 55%-65% of nickel-based chemistries (X.-G. Yang et al., 2021).